wetw0rk/Sickle/README.md

 # Sickle

 Sickle is a shellcode development tool created to speed up the various steps in creating a functioning payload.
-Although modules are aimed towards assembler, sickle is geared towards crafting payloads in various languages and is not limited to bytecode.
+Although modules are aimed towards assembler, sickle is geared towards crafting payloads in various languages and is not limited to shellcode.

 Sickle can aid in the following:
 - Identifying instructions resulting in bad characters when crafting shellcode